John McPherson: Parliament

 ULP parliamentarians following the 1893 colonial election.

 A UTLC meeting with the purpose of creating an elections committee was convened on 12 December 1890, and held on 7 January 1891.
 The elections committee was formed, officially named the United Labor Party of South Australia with McPherson the founding secretary.
 Later that year, Labor enjoyed immediate success, electing David Charleston, Robert Guthrie and Andrew Kirkpatrick to the South Australian Legislative Council.
 A week later, Richard Hooper won the 1891 Wallaroo by-election as an Independent Labor member in the South Australian House of Assembly.
 McPherson won the 1892 East Adelaide by-election on 23 January, becoming the first official Labor member of the House of Assembly at the age of 32.
 McPherson held the seat of East Adelaide until his death.

-In his maiden speech he strongly deplored non-European immigration, as was the unanimous view of 19th century Australian man and politician alike, in conjunction with noting the many unemployed people in both city and country.
+In his maiden speech, McPherson strongly deplored non-European immigration, as was the unanimous view of 19th century Australian man and politician alike, in conjunction with noting the many unemployed people in both city and country.
 He also advocated a progressive land tax and opening up the land to smallholders.
 He sat on the shops and factories commission which advocated consolidation and simplification of the Health Act and new laws to cover factories and working conditions.
 He was also an advocate for eight-hour working days and women's voting rights.
 McPherson was a frequent contributor in the House on Federation, giving characteristically cautious support - from the point of view of democracy, he was fearful of the power of the Senate.

 Prior to the April 1893 election, all MPs were classed as independents regardless of their ideological leaning.
 As such, majority government did not exist, and frequent changes of Premier occurred.
 It was the first general election Labor would stand at, resulting in conservative and liberal leaning MPs beginning to divide, additionally with unidentified groupings and independents, as well as the formation of the staunchly anti-Labor National Defence League.
 The voluntary turnout rate increased from 53 to 68 percent, with Labor on 19 percent of the vote, and 10 Labor candidates including McPherson and Hooper were elected to the 54-member House of Assembly which gave Labor the balance of power.
 The liberal government of Charles Kingston was formed with the support of Labor, ousting the conservative government of John Downer.
 Kingston at times was accused by McPherson of conservatism.
 On occasion McPherson threatened to withdraw support from Kingston's cabinet, hoping to get a better deal from the opposition.
 Labor gained a 5.5 percent swing and another two seats at the April 1896 election.
 Kingston served as Premier for a then-record of six and a half years, usually implementing legislation with Labor support.